 - How do your individual priorities map to the overall organizational priorities?

-This seems like a simple question on the surface: Sales, of course, are the backbone of every for-profit organization.
-However, what differs from company to company are the means by which sales are pursued, and the primary obstacles to improving results.
+What matters to your organization?
+This seems like a simple question on the surface.
+The sales team is, of course, the backbone of every for-profit organization.
+But what differs from company to company is the means by which sales happen and the obstacles that prevent reps from improving results.

-The best way to get these answers are to have authentic conversations with your stakeholders.
-Talk to sales, marketing, business leadership, operations, and any other groups with which you partner, and ask them where their key problems are, as well as where untapped opportunities reside.
-Then cross-check with your own assessment and continue refining.
+The best way to understand sales processes and challenges is to have authentic conversations with your stakeholders.
+Talk to sales, marketing, business, and operations teams, as well as any other group with which you partner, and ask them about key problems and untapped opportunities.
+Then, cross-check with your own assessment and continue refining.
 This will help identify what is (and should be) within the scope of your role.

 Suggested questions include: